frankuman/5imFortress/README.md

 Feel free to explore these features to optimize the performance and configuration of the 5G towers within the system.

 ## MiTM with Ettercap
+In our simulation we assume an attacker already has network access, this for example could be through physical access, phishing, or supply chain attacks, allowing a backdoor to be installed.
+Modbus is an inherently unsecure protocol, lacking strong authentication mechanisms, allowing unauthorized access to devices and systems.
+This can lead to unauthorized control or manipulation of critical data.
+Modbus also lacks encryption, meaning that data transmitted over the network is vulnerable to eavesdropping.
+This is why we show how to do a MitM attack, using Ettercap ARP spoofing.
+We wrote our own filter to capture specific packets, inspect them, and modify or drop them entirely.
+With this attack, we can manipulate data, read sensitive data or DoS the entire HMI accordingly by changing the Ettercap Filter.

+### How to reproduce
 To perform a Man-in-the-Middle (MiTM) attack with Ettercap, follow these steps:

 1. **Download and Install Ettercap**